nomasters/handshake/design-docs/handshake-core.md

 ## Primary and duress data stores

 Primary and duress data stores are identical in structure but serve very different purposes.
 They are completely isolated from one another and use separate encryption keys.
 The duress data store is used if Bob or Alice are forced to decrypt handshake.
 It has a dedicated duress hashmap endpoint for each chat.
 It also has a small number of keys and lookup hash to send such data, plus additional info.
 The duress hashmap endpoints plus primary will both be in the primary data store, while only duress-related endpoints and keys will be in the duress store.
-This allow
+This allows for the duress profile to have zero access to the primary profile, while allowing access of the duress profile to trigger a set of events that could include deleting the primary profile data and notifying all duress channel endpoints on hashmap that this device should no longer be trusted.

 ## Encryption keys

 On setting up handshake, the device will randomly generate 2-256 bit keys.
 The primary key will be the key used to encrypt and decrypt all data locally in the app on the device.
 The secondary key is used for the duress storage.

-The user will not interact with this key directly, instead the user will generate a passcode (most likely 16 digts) that will generate an Argon2 key that will be used for a secretbox (salsa20 + poly1305) storage of the key.
+The user will not interact with this key directly, instead the user will generate a passcode (most likely 16 digits) that will generate an Argon2 key that will be used for a secretbox (salsa20 + poly1305) storage of the key.

-This way, the user can change the password for either the primary or secondary key, and the only thing that needs to be re-encrypted is the key locker, not all the encrypted data.
+This way, the user can change the passcode for either the primary or secondary key, and the only thing that needs to be re-encrypted is the key locker, not all the encrypted data.

-This doesn't mean that the primary key couldn't be changed, but it does mean that such a change would potentially require quite a bit more work.
+This wouldn't mean that the primary key couldn't be changed, but it does mean that such a change would potentially require quite a bit more work.
 There would need to be a change, update, and rollback pattern for failed attempts.
-This would have to be a `stop the world` operation in that no changes to any of the data should be allowed to happen while such a change happens.
+This would have to be a `stop the world` operation, in that no changes to any of the data should be allowed to happen while such a change happens.

 ## Explorations in chat construction